Security-first. from day one.

 We maintain a documented incident response plan covering detection, containment, eradication, recovery, and post-incident review.
 Key commitments:

-- Detection: automated monitoring for anomalous API usage, failed authentication spikes, and infrastructure alerts via Vercel and Supabase dashboards
+- Detection: automated monitoring for anomalous API usage, failed authentication spikes, and provider infrastructure alerts

 - Initial response: within 4 hours of detection for severity 1 incidents